aidanmcinern/proj_beta/README.md

 - Database paradigms i'd otherwise only read about like NoSQL and GraphQL.
 - DevOps best practices, including security, CI/CD and containerization.

-The website is pretty lightweight and by opting for free tier services (where possible) in Azure, the cheapest option in ChatGBT (3.5), open source
+The website is pretty lightweight - and by opting for free tier services (where possible) in Azure, the cheapest option in ChatGBT (3.5) and open source,the running cost of the site is around €2/month.

 ## 2. Technology Stack
 The main features of the project: